getnacelle/nacelle-react/packages/gatsby-source-nacelle/README.md

 Adding `ENABLE_GATSBY_REFRESH_ENDPOINT=true` to `.env` [enables content refreshing](https://www.gatsbyjs.com/docs/refreshing-content/) during local development.
 A **Refresh Data** button will appear in Gatsby's GraphiQL explorer.
 Typically, content changes made in Contentful take about 5-10 seconds before the data can be successfully refreshed.

+## Gatsby Image

+`@nacelle/gatsby-source-nacelle` provides a way to easily integrate with Gatsby's powerful [image processing tools](https://www.gatsbyjs.org/docs/working-with-images/#optimizing-images-with-gatsby-image) to enable progressive image loading with visually-compelling loading strategies such as [Traced SVG](https://using-gatsby-image.gatsbyjs.org/traced-svg/) and [Background Color](https://using-gatsby-image.gatsbyjs.org/background-color/).
+Gatsby Image is directly compatible with the `featuredMedia` of content, collections, and products, as well as the `media` of products.

+Please refer to the [example project](../../examples/gatsby) to see how `@nacelle/gatsby-source-nacelle` can be used with [`gatsby-plugin-image`](https://www.npmjs.com/package/gatsby-plugin-image).

 ## Next Steps

 Once you've established a connection to Nacelle's Hail Frequency API, it's time to start building out your store.
-Check out the [examples](https://github.com/getnacelle/nacelle-react/tree/master/examples/gatsby) to learn how to create a basic eCommerce store with product & content data provided by `gatsby-source-nacelle`.
+Check out the [example project](../../examples/gatsby) to learn how to create a basic eCommerce store with product & content data provided by `@nacelle/gatsby-source-nacelle`.